livekit-examples/voice-assistant-frontend/README.md

 And open http://localhost:3000 in your browser.

 You'll also need an agent to speak with.
-Try our sample voice assistant agent for [Python](https://github.com/livekit-examples/voice-pipeline-agent-python), [Node.js](https://github.com/livekit-examples/voice-pipeline-agent-node), or [create your own from scratch](https://docs.livekit.io/agents/quickstart/).
+Try our [Voice AI Quickstart](https://docs.livekit.io/start/voice-ai) for the easiest way to get started.

 > [!NOTE]
 > If you need to modify the LiveKit project credentials used, you can edit `.env.local` (copy from `.env.example` if you don't have one) to suit your needs.